 The Charity Digital Code of Practice

 Our Director, Zoe Amar, has worked with representatives from ACEVO, The Small Charities Coalition, NCVO, Office for Civil Society, The Charity Commission, Lloyds Banking Group’s Digital Inclusion Team, The Co-Op Foundation and others to develop the sector’s first digital code of practice.
 It aims to help charities be relevant and fulfil their purpose in the digital age, create a consistent framework, and improve impact, sustainability and efficiency across the sector.

 The Charity Digital Skills Report

-This is our annual barometer of the digital state of the sector.
+This is our annual barometer of the digital state of the sector, produced in partnership with Skills Platform.
 It is a great resource to benchmark your organisation against, understand where the sector is at with digital, and prioritise what your charity should do next, based on trends.
 Read The Charity Digital Skills Report.

 Making Digital Work: our guidance produced with the Charity Commission

 Zoe Amar Digital have launched a resource with the Charity Commission and Grant Thornton UK to help boards and executive teams get to grips with digital.
 Download it here.

 The Charity Digital Toolkit